Summer Session

 Adding or Dropping a Summer Session Course

-The last day to add or drop a course is Wednesday, June 21, 2023.
+The last day to add a course is Wednesday, June 17, 2026.
 All students must be registered for courses by this date.
+The last day to drop a course (with 0% reimbursement) is Tuesday, July 28, 2026.
+Please see the Student Financial Services website for Summer Session fees and refunds policies.

-Please see the Bursar’s Office website for Summer Session fees and refund policies.
+Please see the Student Financial Services website for Summer Session fees and refund policies.
 Here you will find:

 • Summer Session course fees and refunds